mssurajkaiga/raytracer/README.md

 raytracer
 =========

 A ray tracer in C++.
 Currently, Raytracer is being integrated with CUDA.
+To view the progress switch to 'parallel' branch.

 Instructions
 ------------